KilianB/Java-Sonos-Controller/README.md

 ## Why the fork?

-I decided to fork the project ultimately deciding against a pull request due to:
+Changes include
 <ol>
-	<li>A huge portion of the code being rewritten resulting in breaking changes and no backward compatibility</li>
+	<li>Implementing UPnP event subscriptions</li>
 	<li>Swapping out gradle</li>
 	<li>Adding support for log4j2</li>
 	<li>License change to GPLv3</li>
-	<li>The need of this code to be moved to maven central within a short period of time</li>
 </ol>

-If you look for a MIT version or high test coverage either contact me or take a look at the original repository.
+I decided to fork the project instead of issuing a pull request due to the need of it being hosted on maven central within a short period of time.
+A huge portion of the code was being rewritten resulting in breaking changes and no backward compatibility If you look for a MIT version or high test coverage either contact me or take a look at the original repository.

 ## Up next